DonStylz74/pl-atmrob/ReadMe.md

 - 💻 Hacking & Drilling Mechanics: Requires specific items for immersive ATM interactions.

+- 🪢 Rope-Based ATM Robbery: New rope attachment system for prop_fleeca_atm - attach rope to ATM and vehicle, then drive to pull it loose!

 - 💸 Realistic Cash Drop System: Dynamic cash piles dropping directly from the ATM.

 - ⏱️ Robbery Cooldown System: Configurable cooldown to prevent spam robberies.